NASPA Peer Education Conference

 -

-Evaluate current research and best practices around contemporary health education topics to build high impact programming
+Evaluate current research and best practices in contemporary health education to design high-impact programming

 -